spotDL/spotify-downloader/docs/usage.md

 The config file is located at `C:\Users\user\.spotdl\config.json` or `~/.spotdl/config.json` under linux

+> Note: If you want to use XDG_DATA_HOME directory, run `mkdir $XDG_DATA_HOME/spotdl`, next time you run spotdl it will be automatically used.

 ### Generate a config file

 To generate a config file, run